Why this matters

 The problem is rarely persuasion.

 It is governance inside the buying organisation.
+That is also why governance matters more than KPIs in complex deals.

 When decision authority is unclear, progress becomes performative.
 Discussions continue, but commitment is deferred.
+This is also why decision cycles slow down when apparent alignment hides unresolved ownership.

-How authority stays implicit
+How decision authority stays implicit

 In complex organisations, authority is often assumed rather than defined.